The Fastest Way To Green A Lawn?

 An application of Ammonium Sulphate will therefore instantly promote green leaf growth, in an almost supercharged way.

 Of course with every great benefit, comes an equally great disadvantage.

 With such rapid growth of the leaf, the lawn may well become severely scalped after the next mowing, or even the next few mowings.

 This severe scalping can lead to poor lawn health which encourages disease, weed and pest infestation, and will look ugly for as long as the lawn takes to repair itself.

-If the crowns of the lawn were raised too high during the rapid growth process, and are then removed from mowing, the area of the lawn affected will die.
+If the crowns of the lawn were raised too high during the rapid growth process, and are then removed in mowing the lawn, the area of the lawn affected this way - will likely die off.

 Even if used in a highly controlled manner, the application of Ammonium Sulphate is still only applying a single nutrient.

 The lawn still requires it's major elements of Phosphorous and Potassium, as well as all of it's trace elements.
-Without them, the lawn will never maintain good health, and will always be sick, even if we can temporarily green it up.
+Without them, the lawn will never maintain good health, and will always be struggle with its health, even if we can temporarily green it up.

 By far, the best possible source of nutrients for our lawns is a balanced high quality fertiliser, which is applied at regular intervals throughout the year, and in small amounts.
-That way, your lawn will receive all the nutrients it needs for good health, in the correct quantities, at the right times.
+That way, our lawns will receive all the nutrients they need for optimum health, in the correct quantities, at the right times.

-Use Ammonium Sulphate only in very minor quantities on your lawn, only when absolutely required, and only a couple of times per year.
-Be careful, knowing that by choosing this option, you also choose to accept all of the possible negative consequences to your lawn.
+Use Ammonium Sulphate only in very minor quantities on the lawn, only when absolutely required, and only a couple of times per year.
+Be careful, knowing that by choosing this option, we also choose to accept all of the possible negative consequences to our lawn.